Morgan Stanley Cuts 2U (NASDAQ:TWOU) Price Target to $53.00

-2U (NASDAQ:TWOU) had its price target decreased by Morgan Stanley from $55.00 to $53.00 in a report issued on Thursday, The Fly reports.
-Morgan Stanley currently has an equal weight rating on the software maker’s stock.
+2U (NASDAQ:TWOU) had its price target decreased by research analysts at Morgan Stanley from $55.00 to $53.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The brokerage currently has an “equal weight” rating on the software maker’s stock.
+Morgan Stanley’s price target indicates a potential upside of 41.71% from the stock’s previous close.

-Several other research analysts have also issued reports on the stock.
-Barrington Research raised their price target on shares of 2U from $55.00 to $65.00 and gave the stock an outperform rating in a report on Friday, February 12th.
-Zacks Investment Research lowered shares of 2U from a buy rating to a hold rating in a report on Thursday, April 15th.
-Piper Sandler raised their price target on shares of 2U from $49.00 to $60.00 and gave the stock an overweight rating in a report on Friday, February 12th.
-Needham & Company LLC raised their price target on shares of 2U from $50.00 to $61.00 and gave the stock a buy rating in a report on Friday, February 12th.
-Finally, DA Davidson raised their price objective on shares of 2U from $34.00 to $55.00 and gave the stock a neutral rating in a research report on Friday, February 12th.
+Other research analysts have also issued reports about the stock.
+Needham & Company LLC lifted their price objective on shares of 2U from $50.00 to $61.00 and gave the stock a “buy” rating in a research note on Friday, February 12th.
+Barrington Research boosted their target price on shares of 2U from $55.00 to $65.00 and gave the company an “outperform” rating in a research note on Friday, February 12th.
+DA Davidson upped their target price on 2U from $34.00 to $55.00 and gave the company a “neutral” rating in a report on Friday, February 12th.
 They noted that the move was a valuation call.
-Five equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $50.08.
+Zacks Investment Research lowered 2U from a “buy” rating to a “hold” rating in a report on Thursday, April 15th.
+Finally, Piper Sandler raised their price target on 2U from $49.00 to $60.00 and gave the stock an “overweight” rating in a report on Friday, February 12th.
+Five research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average price target of $51.91.

-In related news, CTO James Kenigsberg sold 41,042 shares of the company’s stock in a transaction that occurred on Thursday, February 4th.
-The stock was sold at an average price of $47.00, for a total transaction of $1,928,974.00.
-Following the completion of the transaction, the chief technology officer now owns 129,671 shares in the company, valued at $6,094,537.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other news, CTO James Kenigsberg sold 41,042 shares of the firm’s stock in a transaction dated Thursday, February 4th.
+The stock was sold at an average price of $47.00, for a total value of $1,928,974.00.
+Following the completion of the sale, the chief technology officer now directly owns 129,671 shares in the company, valued at approximately $6,094,537.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
 4.50% of the stock is currently owned by insiders.

-A number of large investors have recently made changes to their positions in the business.
-Sumitomo Mitsui Trust Holdings Inc. boosted its position in 2U by 3.6% in the fourth quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 6,272,370 shares of the software maker’s stock worth $250,958,000 after purchasing an additional 215,827 shares during the last quarter.
-Nikko Asset Management Americas Inc. boosted its position in 2U by 3.6% in the fourth quarter.
-Nikko Asset Management Americas Inc. now owns 6,272,370 shares of the software maker’s stock worth $250,958,000 after purchasing an additional 215,827 shares during the last quarter.
-BlackRock Inc. boosted its position in 2U by 5.0% in the fourth quarter.
-BlackRock Inc. now owns 3,262,647 shares of the software maker’s stock worth $130,539,000 after purchasing an additional 156,126 shares during the last quarter.
-Riverbridge Partners LLC boosted its position in 2U by 79.8% in the first quarter.
-Riverbridge Partners LLC now owns 3,239,743 shares of the software maker’s stock worth $123,855,000 after purchasing an additional 1,437,968 shares during the last quarter.
-Finally, First Trust Advisors LP raised its stake in shares of 2U by 9.5% in the fourth quarter.
-First Trust Advisors LP now owns 2,800,084 shares of the software maker’s stock worth $112,031,000 after buying an additional 242,787 shares during the period.
+A number of institutional investors have recently made changes to their positions in the business.
+Riverbridge Partners LLC boosted its stake in 2U by 79.8% in the first quarter.
+Riverbridge Partners LLC now owns 3,239,743 shares of the software maker’s stock valued at $123,855,000 after acquiring an additional 1,437,968 shares during the last quarter.
+Caption Management LLC grew its stake in 2U by 331.6% during the 4th quarter.
+Caption Management LLC now owns 101,000 shares of the software maker’s stock valued at $4,040,000 after purchasing an additional 77,599 shares in the last quarter.
+JPMorgan Chase & Co. lifted its position in shares of 2U by 4,416.4% in the fourth quarter.
+JPMorgan Chase & Co. now owns 91,729 shares of the software maker’s stock worth $3,670,000 after buying an additional 89,698 shares during the last quarter.
+Nordea Investment Management AB bought a new stake in shares of 2U in the 4th quarter valued at $6,787,000.
+Finally, Oppenheimer Asset Management Inc. lifted its holdings in shares of 2U by 1.8% during the fourth quarter.
+Oppenheimer Asset Management Inc. now owns 85,927 shares of the software maker’s stock worth $3,438,000 after purchasing an additional 1,506 shares during the period.

 2U, Inc operates as an education technology company in the United States, Hong Kong, South Africa, and the United Kingdom.
 The company operates in two segments, Degree Program and Alternative Credential.
 The Degree Program segment provides the technology and services to nonprofit colleges and universities to enable the online delivery of degree programs.